RedisLabs/redislabs-docs/content/platforms/kubernetes/getting-started/quick-start.md

 ---
 Title: Quick Start for Kubernetes
-description: The Redis Enterprise Kubernetes Operator must be installed on your cluster to Redis Enterprise cluster deployments.
+description: How to install the Redis Enterprise Kubernetes Operator.
 weight: 10
 alwaysopen: false
 categories: ["Platforms"]